percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/lockless_bin-log.rst

   :file:`xtrabackup_binlog_info` file will not be created.
 The file will be created after preparing the backup using the information stored in the InnoDB system header.
-If the required server-side functionality is not provided by the server, specifying this :option:`xtrabackup --binlog-info` value will result in an error.
+If the required server-side functionality is not provided by the server, specifying this :option:`--binlog-info` value will result in an error.
 If one of the above mentioned conditions does not hold, ``LOCK BINLOG FOR BACKUP`` will still be executed to ensure consistency of other meta data.